aleshaleksey/fansys23/08-spell-list.md

 |Focus|A crystal shard|-1 (7)
 |Save|WIS|

 **Description**: Change the target entity's size by up two categories up or down.
-When the spell ends the target's size returns to what it used to be.
+The target's size returns to what it used to be when the spell ends.
 The same applies for objects.

-**Upcast:** For every 1 MP dice above 3 added the duration increases by an hour.
+**Upcast:** For every 1 MP die above 3 added the duration increases by an hour.
 For every 2 MP dice above 3, the maximum size change increases by a category.

 **Global**: The spell acts over an area with a radius of 100ft for a week.
 All entities that enter the area that do not succeed a WIS save are affected by the size change.
 For every 2 MP dice above 6 the radius increases by 4, or the size category change increases by 1.